mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/2-doctor-patient-agents.md

 However, our aim is to go beyond simply digitizing doctor-patient communication.
 We want to build a more comprehensive system that can help doctors manage their workload and provide personalized recommendations to patients.
-To do this, first sep is to use a multi-agent approach to manage the complexity of the problem.
+To do this, first step is to use a multi-agent approach to manage the complexity of the problem.

 When dealing with realistic problems, the system's setup becomes more intricate.
 In such scenarios, the multi-agent approach can help us manage the complexity by dividing the desired behavior into numerous agents.